 A highly effective and alternative to a traditional facelift, giving natural looking, immediate results to reverse signs of ageing and restore lost volume.
 A painless procedure with minimal recovery time.

 Are there any complications associated with injectable treatments?

-There are very few risks associated with dermal fillers and injectables, however in extremely rare cases if you’re unhappy with the results of a filler, there is a treatment that helps minimise the results.
-Only doctors, dentists and independent nurse prescribers should prescribe and administer injectable treatments as they have extensive knowledge and training about the anatomy and physiology of the body and so you know you are in safe hands.
+There are very few risks associated with dermal fillers and injectables, however, in extremely rare cases, if you’re unhappy with the results of a filler, there is a treatment that helps minimise the results.
+Only doctors, dentists and independent nurse prescribers should prescribe and administer injectable treatments as they have extensive knowledge and training about the anatomy and physiology of the body, so you know you are in safe hands.
 At DestinationSkin, we only use internationally recognised suppliers who rigorously test our products and undergo clinical testing.
 All products are approved by the FDA and are certified medical devices for use as dermal fillers or carry the European CE mark.
-Furthermore, all of our doctors and nurses are registered with their respective governing and regulatory bodies which include the NMC, GMC & GDC whilst our clinical staff are trained to administer aesthetic injections.
+Furthermore, all of our doctors and nurses are registered with their respective governing and regulatory bodies which include the NMC, GMC & GDC, whilst our clinical staff are trained to administer aesthetic injections.